Pelvic Floor Exercises

 Maintaining and improving Iron levels

 Iron is an essential element that your body uses to produce red blood cells.
 One of the primary functions of red blood cells is to carry oxygen around your body.
 Haemoglobin is the protein in the red blood cells that carries oxygen.
 When health professionals test your haemoglobin level, it gives them ‘a gauge of the oxygen carrying capacity of the Red Blood Cells’ (Frye, 2006, p.580).
-When you iron level is low, it in turn affects your oxygen carrying capacity, which can make you feel lethargic.
+When your iron levels are low, it in turn affects your oxygen carrying capacity, which can make you feel tired, lethargic and short of breath.
+Iron deficiency is caused by lack of iron whereas anaemia is caused by lack of haemoglobin.
+When both are lacking, this is known as iron deficiency anaemia (IDA).
+Iron deficiency is the leading cause of anaemia affecting approximately 40% of pregnant women worldwide (World Health Organization WHO], 2022).

 What are 'normal' levels of iron in pregnancy?

 The mother’s blood volume expands by 50%-60% in pregnancy (with peak volume at around 30 weeks) (Frye, 2006).
 This is to ensure a good blood supply to the most important organ of pregnancy; the placenta.
 It also allows for a significant amount of blood loss after birth.
-However, it is the blood volume (also called plasma) not the red blood cells that increase, meaning that the red blood cells actually become diluted.
+However, it is the blood volume (also called plasma), not the red blood cells that increase, meaning that the red blood cells actually become diluted.
 Just like cordial.
 This means that in the first trimester of pregnancy, your haemoglobin level will drop, and will increase again (after the volume expansion plateaus around the 30th week) towards the end of pregnancy.
-In other words, it is normal for haemaglobin to drop in the first trimester of pregnancy due to the dilution of the blood (hence why most women are tired in this period), and it should be back up to the pre-pregnancy level at around 30 weeks.
-The World Health Organization defines anaemia (another word for iron deficiency) in pregnancy as a haemaglobin below 110g/L. Bryant & Larsen (2009) state that women with a ferritin of less than 10-15ng/ml are iron deficient.
+In other words, it is normal for haemoglobin to drop in the first trimester of pregnancy due to the dilution of the blood (hence why most women are tired in this period), and it should be back up to the pre-pregnancy level at around 30 weeks.
+The World Health Organization defines anaemia in pregnancy as a haemoglobin below 110g/L. Iron deficiency is considered to be a ferritin below 30ug/L.

 Why is it important in pregnancy?